OpenModelica/metamodelica-language-server/README.md

 Some parts of the source code are taken from [bash-lsp/bash-language-server](https://github.com/bash-lsp/bash-language-server), licensed under the MIT license and adapted to the MetaModelica language server.

+The debugger is based on [microsoft/vscode-mock-debug](https://github.com/microsoft/vscode-mock-debug) licensed under MIT.

 [OpenModelica/tree-sitter-metamodelica](https://github.com/OpenModelica/tree-sitter-metamodelica)
 v0.2.0 is included in this extension and is licensed under the [OSMC-PL